Vedant2254/Cov-19-beds/Readme.md

      ```
    - These are login credentials for admin.
 Set the desired values of `username` and `password`, you can keep `gmail` and `gpassword` as it is to skip them for now.
    - Enable emailing (Optional)
-     - _This is an optional step, follow it if you want application to send an email to the hospital when admin registers their hospital on website.
-It is important to notify hospitals about their registration and login credentials, but just for the sake of project you can skip these steps, project would still work seamlessly_.
+     - _This is an optional step, follow it if you want application to send an email on hospital registration and slot booking.
+You can skip these steps, project would still work seamlessly_.
      - To enable sending email set the value of `gmail` to your(admin) email address.
 This account will be used to send emails.
      - Now to authenticate the application for sending email through above provided gmail we need to provide password for gmail. _Password that you use for logging in to your account won't work, you need to use_ **App Passwords** _feature of google for authenticating our application._
      - To enable and create **App passwords** visit [My Google Account](https://myaccount.google.com/), enable **2-Step Verication** for your google account, now you should be able to see **App Passwords** below 2-Step Verification.
      - Inside **App Passwords** select the app as **Mail** and device as **Other (Custom)**, name the app whatever you want (name is just for you, so that you can recognize it later) and click on **GENERATE**.
 You'll see a 16-character password, copy it and save it securely because you may not be able to view it again, change value of `gpassword` in `insertadmin.py` to this 16-character password.
-     - Uncomment the commented lines in `add_hospital_user()` function in `app.py` file, the corresponding code is for sending mail to the hospital user.
+     - Uncomment the multiline comments in file `app.py` that start with `''' Sending email - uncomment this section`.
      - For more clarification, watch [this video](https://youtu.be/Jp9B0rY6Fxk) by Nick Janetakis on how to enable App passwords in google account.
    - Now, just run the script and admin with be inserted into the database.